Saljooq/gingormexp/README.md

-# gingormexp
-Gin and Gorm Experiment
+# Backend Exp with postgres + Gin + Gorm

+TODO:
+Instructions will be added